 A Denture Reline is inevitable.
 Putting off a denture reline could make things worse.
-According to Timberview Family Dentistry, avoiding your dentist in Chicago for a denture reline could also end up costing you more.
+According to TimberView Family Dentistry, avoiding your dentist in Midwest City for a denture reline could also end up costing you more.
 Had you spent less than hour in the chair a month ago, you probably would have been happier.

 What is a Denture Reline?